Category –

 Infographic showing how to avoid TCS on foreign remittances by comparing ₹10 lakh transfers with and without smart tax planning, highlighting the 20% TCS impact and strategies to retain the full amount in 2025.

-1. Keep Transfers Below ₹10 Lakh Per Year
+1. Keep Remittances Under ₹10 Lakh Limit

-2. Use an Education Loan
+2. Finance Abroad Education with Education Loan

-4. Leverage the Credit Card Exemption
+4. Leverage Credit Card Exemptions

 Learn how TCS is reshaping the cost dynamics of foreign tour packages in this in-depth analysis